 Additionally, political science students could have the opportunity to intern with government entities, political parties, research organizations, non profits or public interest groups.
 These internships provide excellent in-school experience that translates well to the real world and can provide valuable networking leading to future employment opportunities.

 Online degrees in political science offer a valuable opportunity for students to gain knowledge about political viewpoints across the nation and the world.
 Additionally, studying political science in the online medium has advantages for students in the career world.
-In a 2009 column in The Chronicle of Higher Education, political science professor Amy Cavender writes that in addition to helping students learn technology skills that may be required in the workforce, using online tools to teach political science also helps students understand the wider context of political science work and learn collaboration skills by engaging with the wider political science community.
+In addition to helping students learn technology skills that may be required in the workforce, using online tools to teach political science also helps students understand the wider context of political science work and learn collaboration skills by engaging with the wider political science community.

 The BLS notes that the federal government employs the highest concentration of "political scientists."
 However, political science majors can also pursue career paths in criminal justice, education, journalism and other fields.
 Political science graduates are hired by public and private organizations, profits and nonprofits, businesses, colleges and universities and industry sectors across the board.